Does Pet Insurance Cover Grooming?

 How Does Pet Insurance Work for Grooming?

-Pet insurance doesn't cover routine grooming, like nail trims, baths or haircuts since these are considered regular maintenance rather than medical treatments.
+Pet insurance doesn’t cover routine grooming such as nail trims, baths or haircuts because these are part of regular pet care, not medical treatment.

 Compare Insurance Rates